reacherhq/check-if-email-exists/README.md

 ## 🚀 Try It Yourself

-There are 4 ways to try `check-if-email-exists`.
+There are 4 ways you can try `check-if-email-exists`.

 ### 1. Use the Hosted Version